EthanHand/project-zomboid-docker-arm64/README.md

    When you start the container the steamcmd runs and downloads Project Zomboid Dedicated Server automatically.
    The server is downloaded to /home/steam/Zomboid/

+FOR BUILD 42

+The server sigsev's on player connection adding "-Xint", to ProjectZomboid64.json lets it work but its incredibly slow

 2. Start the server to generate server files

    ```bash